afernandes85/analyticsapi-engines-sdk-generator/README.md

         --skip-validate-spec
     ```

-**IMPORTANT NOTE:** The generated SDKs at `languages/*/sdk` are for local testing purposes and should not be checked into this respository.
-The gitignore file is configured to ignore these directories.
+**IMPORTANT NOTE:** The gitignore file is configured to ignore the `languages/*/sdk` directories.
+These are only for local testing purposes and should not be checked in.